Accessibility at St. Peter’s in the City

 At some point there might be “sharing the peace”.
 People will stand up and move around the church.
 They might shake hands with people they do not know well, or hug people they do know well.
 It is fine to join in, and it is fine to remain seated and look at the service sheet if you prefer to be left alone.

-At some point there will probably be a collection of money.
+A plate for an offering of money will be available at the back.
 You can put in some money if you want but it is fine not to.

 And finally…here are some pictures of the church to help you get a feel for what the building is like and what you’ll see on a Sunday morning.